slsa-framework/slsa-github-generator/internal/builders/go/README.md

 If you are already using Goreleaser, you may be able to migrate to our builder using multiple config files for each build.
 However, this is cumbersome and we are working on supporting multiple builds in a single config file for future releases.

 In the meantime, you can use both Goreleaser and this builder in the same repository.
 For example, you can pick one build you would like to start generating provenance for.
 Goreleaser and this builder can co-exist without interfering with one another, so long as the resulting binaries have different names (e.g., when building for different OS/Arch).
-If you want to keep the same name, you can use of the Goreleaser `ignore` option in the `.goreleaser.yml`:
+If you want to keep the same name, you can use the Goreleaser `ignore` option in the `.goreleaser.yml`:

 ```
 builds: